-We offer a private school experience that focuses on personalized education, very small class sizes and experiential learning.
-Our academic program runs from grades 5-12 with small classroom sizes, and focuses on preparing students for post-secondary education and career training.
-In addition, the Downsview Park campus offers sport specific training integrated into the daily schedule, for student athletes specialized in hockey, soccer, lacrosse, baseball, basketball, squash and track and field.
+We offer a private school experience that focuses on personalized education, small class sizes , and strong student support.
+Our academic program runs from grades 4-12 with small classes and a focus on preparing students for post-secondary education and career training.
+In addition, We offers sport specific training integrated into the daily schedule, for student athletes specialized in hockey, soccer, lacrosse, baseball, basketball, and more.
+We're one of 10 Blyth Academy campuses in Ontario.

 Experimental learning approach